Randomized Solutions to Convex Programs with Multiple Chance Constraints: The Sampling-and-Discarding Approach

-With view on improving the quality of the solution, of course, the algorithm should aim at lowering the objective function value $\MRP[\tom^{(1)},...,\tom^{(N)}]$ as much as possible.
-Various possibilities for removal algorithms are described in detail by \cite[Sec.\,5.1]{Cala:2010}, and further references are provided by \cite[Sec.\,2]{CampGar:2011}.
-Some brief description of important removal algorithms are given below.
+\begin{definition}[Removal Algorithm] For each chance constraint $i=1,...,N$, the \emph{(sample) removal algorithm} $\CA_{i}^{(K_{i},R_{i})}:\Om\to\tOmi$ is a deterministic function on the overall multi-sample $\om\in\Om$.
+It returns a subset of samples $\tom^{(i)}\in\tOmi$, in which $R_{i}$ out of the $K_{i}$ samples in $\om^{(i)}\in\Omi$ have been removed. \end{definition} Obviously, the algorithm should aim at improving the objective value from $\MSP[\om^{(1)},...,\om^{(N)}]$ to $\MSP[\tom^{(1)},...,\tom^{(N)}]$ as much as possible.
+Various possible removal algorithms are described in \cite[Sec.\,5.1]{Cala:2010}, and further references are found in \cite[Sec.\,2]{CampGar:2011}.
+Brief descriptions of the most important removal algorithms are listed below.

-\begin{example} (a) Optimal Constraint Removal. \textnormal{The best improvement of the objective function value is achieved by solving the reduced problem for all possible combinations of discarding $R_{i}$ out of $K_{i}$ constraints.
-However, this generally leads to a combinatorial complexity of the optimal constraint removal algorithm, which becomes computationally intractable for larger values of $R_{i}$---in particular when constraints of multiple stages have to be discarded.}
+\begin{example} (a) Optimal Constraint Removal. \textnormal{The best improvement of the objective function value is achieved by solving the reduced problem for all possible ways of removing $R_{i}$ of the $K_{i}$ samples.
+However, a major drawback of this removal algorithm is its combinatorial complexity.
+Therefore the algorithm becomes computationally intractable for larger values of $R_{i}$, in particular when samples have to be removed for multiple constraints.}

-(b) Greedy Constraint Removal. \textnormal{Starting by solving the problem for all $K_{i}$ constraints, a greedy constraint removal algorithm performs $R_{i}$ consecutive steps, where in each step one single constraint is removed according the optimal procedure of (a).
-Different stages can also be handled consecutively, or optimally.
-For most practical problems this algorithm can be expected to work almost as good as (a), while posing a much lower computational burden.}
+(b) Greedy Constraint Removal. \textnormal{Starting by solving the $\MSP[\om^{(1)},..., \om^{(N)}]$ for all $K_{i}$ samples, the $R_{i}$ samples are removed in $R_{i}$ sequentially steps.
+In each step, a single sample is removed by the optimal constraint removal procedure.
+Between multiple constraints $i$, the removal algorithm can either proceed in a fixed order or again greedy-based.
+For most practical problems this algorithm can be expected to work almost as good as (a), while carrying a much lower computational burden.}

-(c) Marginal Constraint Removal. \textnormal{Similar to the algorithm in (b) the constraints are removed consecutively, however based on the largest marginal cost improvement (given by the corresponding Lagrange multiplier \cite[Cha.\,5]{BoydVan:2004}) in each step, instead of the largest total cost improvement.
-The marginal constraint removal algorithm can be designed to remove one constraint of each stage in a single step of the procedure, or to proceed consecutively among the stages.} \end{example}

-Existing theory for single-stage RPs \cite[Sec.\,4.1.1]{Cala:2010} and \cite[Ass.\,2.2] {CampGar:2011} assumes that all of the removed constraints are violated by the reduced randomized solution.
-While this assumption is also sufficient for the purposes of multi-stage RPs, it may turn out to be too restrictive in some problem instances.
-In fact, due to the interplay of multiple stages, it may be impossible to find $R_{i}$ constraints that are violated by the randomized solution---a situation that may also occur in the case of a single stage and the presence of a deterministic constraint set $\BX$.
-For this case the alternative Assumption \ref{Ass:RemAlg}(b) of the \emph{monotonicity property} is offered, which is explained below.